Why Does Microsoft Still Offer a 32-bit OS?

 I wondered if I was missing something more subtle.
 Looks like another case of "CEO fears he'll cease to exist if he doesn't make a noise" syndrome.

-Rare but some need a 32 bit OS (Score:2)
+Rare but some need a 32 bit OS (Score:3)

 Some software packages (stupidly) check to see if a WIndows OS is 32 bit or 64 bit before running or installing and if it's not 32 bit, they don't start.
 How do I know this?
 I know a person who runs their business on an outdated software package with exactly that limitation, which is why upgrading their office network was a hell of a challenge to ensure we got 32 bit versions of Win 7 Pro when we bought the equipment.

 Why don't they get a new version?
-Because the company that makes the software is out of
+Because the company that makes the software is out of business

+Why don't they use something else?
+Because they LIKE this package and for what it does, it works well.

 16-bit may be the reason.
 (Score:2)